-A village of Nicosia district, Kakopetria is built upon the foothills of Troodos mountains, and it is located at the highest point of Solea valley.
+Kakopetria, a village situated in the Nicosia district, is nestled on the foothills of the Troodos mountains, occupying the highest point of the Solea valley.